 The Principle of proximity This principle states that when there is a list of nouns or pronouns at the level of the subject, it is the nearest noun or pronoun to the position of the verb that will determine the choice of the verb.

 E.g If James fails his examination, his teachers, his parents, his friends, or John ( ) to be blame.
-The correct option to fill that blank space is, “is” not “are” because, at the subject level, we have his teachers, his friends, his parents and John ( four different people).
+The correct option to fill that blank space is, “is” not “ at the subject level, we have his teachers, his friends, his parents and John ( four different people).
 In order to choose the correct verb, we will need to choose the nearest subject to the gap as the subject, which is John.

 Note: what makes us consider the only one noun or pronoun used in this sentence is because of the use of “or.”
 However, if the conjunction used is “and,” all the nouns or pronouns used in the sentence will be considered as the subject.
 I’ll explain better when I get to the type of such concord.